MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy-url.md

 # required metadata

 title: Troubleshooting - What is cas.ms?
-description: This article provides information about the cas.ms url suffix used by Conditional Access App Control.
+description: This article provides information about the cas.ms URL suffix used by Conditional Access App Control.
 keywords:
 author: shsagir
 ms.author: shsagir